sirgo1/sirgo1/README.md

       </ul>
     </nav>
   </header>

   <div id="about-me">
-    <h2>🖼️ About Me</h2>
+    <h3>About Me</h3>
     <ul>
-      <li>Godwin is a versatile and experienced Data Scientist and a Business Analyst with a strong foundation in Mathematics and Statistics.</li>
-      <li>He has a demonstrable background in growing business revenue through proficient interpretation of market and financial data, and delivering data-driven solutions to business owners and executives.</li>
-      <li>Accustomed to high-performance work environments and has a history of taking the initiative in designing new methods for growth and efficiency through streamlined reporting and statistical analysis.</li>
-      <li>A proven team player with a passion for collaboration and integrated ways of working to achieve business goals.</li>
+Godwin is a versatile and experienced Data Scientist and a Business Analyst with a strong foundation in Mathematics and Statistics.
+He has a demonstrable background in growing business revenue through proficient interpretation of market and financial data, and delivering data-driven solutions to business owners and executives.
+Accustomed to high-performance work environments and has a history of taking the initiative in designing new methods for growth and efficiency through streamlined reporting and statistical analysis.
+A proven team player with a passion for collaboration and integrated ways of working to achieve business goals.
     </ul>
   </div>

   <div id="educational-qualification">
-    <h2>🏫 Educational Qualification</h2>
+    <h3>Educational Qualification</h3>
     <ul>
-       <li>Btech.
-Mathematics (Federal University of Technology Owerri, Imo State, Nigeria)</li>
+       Btech.
+Mathematics (Federal University of Technology Owerri, Imo State, Nigeria)
     </ul>
-     <h2>Relevant Undergraduate Projects</h2>
+     <h3>Relevant Undergraduate Projects</h3>
     <ul>
 1. Application of Mathematics in Telecommunication Industry <br />
 2. Numerical Analysis Using Non-Linear Ordinary Differential Equation. <br />
     </ul>
-     <h2>Undergraduate course works</h2>
+     <h3>Undergraduate course works</h3>
     <ul>
 1. Operations Research <br />
 2. Numerical Analysis <br />